thiswillbeyourgithub/Daily_Fact_Ntfy/README.md

-# Daily Ntfy Ai Fact
+# Daily Ntfy AI Fact

-This project sends a daily notification with an AI-generated interesting fact about a specified topic using ntfy.sh.
+This project sends notifications with AI-generated interesting facts about specified topics using ntfy.sh.

 ## Description

-Daily Ntfy Ai Fact is a shell script that:
+Daily Ntfy AI Fact is a shell script that:
-1. Waits for a random amount of time within a specified range.
+1. Generates a subtopic about your chosen topic
-2. Generates `subtopic` about `topic`, then an interesting fact about `subtopic` in the context of `topic` using an AI language model.
+2. Creates an interesting fact about that subtopic in the context of your topic using an AI language model
+3. Optionally waits a random amount of time within a specified range
-3. Sends this fact as a notification to your phone via ntfy.sh.
+4. Sends this fact as a notification via ntfy.sh

 ## Prerequisites

 - zsh shell
 - curl
+- uv (for ShellArgParser)
 - An AI language model CLI tool ([llm](https://github.com/simonw/llm))
 - An ntfy.sh topic